-Toys and equipment that have components that cannot be immersed will be cleaned with soap and water, and then sprayed with bleach or other cleaning solution and wiped dry.
-Cloth toys will not be used unless they can be placed in the hot water cycle of the washing machine.
+Clean toys and equipment that cannot be immersed with soap and water, are sprayed with bleach or other cleaning solution and wipe dry.
+Cloth toys are not used unless they can be placed in the hot water cycle of a washing machine.
 Once cleaned, toys and equipment are returned to the routine storage cabinets.
-Bleach solution will be remade daily when needed.
+Bleach solution is remade daily when needed.